 One Tam is working to understand more about the sensitive and seldom seen California Giant Salamander.

-One Tam is continuing our efforts to monitor and understand more about Mt.
-Tamalpais’ wild bees.
+One Tam is working to understand more about Mt.
+Tamalpais’ wild bees with the community's help.

-One Tam partners are now working to identify monarch butterfly overwintering and breeding habitat for restoration in the region, and to plan enhancement efforts.
+One Tam partners improving monarch butterfly overwintering and breeding habitat for restoration at key park sites.

-Seldom seen and poorly studied, the lives and habits of Marin County’s bats are largely a mystery.
-However, bats are actually tremendously important parts of our communities.
+The lives and habits of Marin County’s bats are largely a mystery.
+We're filling gaps in our knowledge about these tremendously important parts of our communities.

 This program helps coordinate data management, mapping, monitoring, and research, and be able to look beyond their borders to rare plant conservation across the mountain.